-Being the most talked about app in the market is important.
-Narrate the story of your app to your audience, the idea behind the app and the design so that users get interesting in knowing more about it.
+Being the most talked-about app in the market is important.
+Narrate the story of your app to your audience, the idea behind the app and the design so that users get interested in knowing more about it.
 An engaging, yet creative description can go a long way in ensuring that users queue up for downloading the app.

 Social Media Marketing

 Social media marketing is as important as the app itself.
 With the massive amount of data that social networks process, they are able to place your advertisement to the people who are most likely to search for those apps, ensuring that the advertisements are targeted and precise.
 With over two billion active users for the most popular social networks, they contain the potential to make or break an app.

 Your social media presence should contain relevant content that is updated regularly.
 Generating viral content and getting people involved is equally important.

 Communities must be encouraged to download the app by promoting them on community pages.
 Like-minded people are twice as likely to try a new app.

 Thought leaders have a strong social standing.
 Their recommendations can make users flock to your app in droves.

 Targeted advertising by using social networks can ensure that the right people see the right advertisement.
 Comparative descriptions that include screenshots and user reviews are important to help people decide whether they should download your app.
 With the core information available at a glance, users make their minds up quickly.

 There is no real secret recipe for the perfect marketing strategy.
 Your tactics may appear to work in the beginning but might vane at the end.
 There is no tool or mantra that might help you stay at the top.
 You need to stay relevant, alert and change according to user inputs to ensure stickiness.

 Mix and match various promotion methods.
 As an example, mix ASO with Facebook ads.
 This can ensure that you cover all your bases.